hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 Installation is complete once `isTransitioning` is `false` and `State` is `started`.

+See [Active/Active Administration](/docs/enterprise/admin/active-active.html) for more status and troubleshooting commands.

 #### Validate Application

 With installation complete, it is time to validate the new Redis connection.
 Terraform Enterprise uses Redis both as a cache for API requests and a queue for long running jobs, e.g. Terraform Runs.
-You will want to test the latter behavior by running real Terraform Plans & Applies through the system.
+Test the latter behavior by running real Terraform plans and applies through the system.

-Once you are satisfied the application is running as expected, scale to two nodes.
+Once you are satisfied the application is running as expected, you can move on to step 4 to scale up to two nodes.

 ### Step 4: Scale to Two Nodes

 You can now safely change the number of instances in your Auto Scaling Group ( or equivalent) to two.

-#### Disable the Admin Dashboard
+#### Disable the Replicated Admin Console

-Before you scale up, disable the Admin dashboard as mentioned earlier in this guide.
-Add the `disable-replicated-ui` flag when you call the install script, as such:
+Before scaling beyond the first node, you must disable the Replicated Admin Console as mentioned earlier in this guide.
+This is done by adding the `disable-replicated-ui` flag as a parameter when you call the install script, as such:

 ```
 sudo bash ./install.sh disable-replicated-ui
 ```

-You are almost there!
+Locate where the `install.sh` script is run as part of your provisioning/installation process and add the parameter.
+If there are other parameters on the same line, they should be left in place.

-##### Scale Down to Zero Nodes
+#### Scale Down to Zero Nodes

 Scale down to zero nodes to fully disable the admin dashboard.
 Once the existing instance has terminated...